Keren, like any large city Mexico City has its problems with petty crime and muggings and you need to exercise the usual caution.

 Generally, I think Mexico City might as well be much safer than many cities I've been in. almost 9 years ago

 1. Mexico City is almost not affected at all by recent drug-related violence.

 2. But as Mexico's biggest city and one of the biggest in the world one has to be cautious of common burglars.

 I was just in CDMX a week ago (July 2017).
 We stayed at the posh Gran Hotel on the Zocalo.
 As others have stated, wealthy tourist neighborhoods are generally safe but there is a reason every store has a security guard and there are a dozen police with machine guns outside your hotel.
 Don't be lulled into a sense of all is safe and well.
 We accidentally walked outside the highly protected area near our hotel and were immediately robbed.
 I would never ever wear expensive jewelry, carry more money than I could afford to lose or important papers.
 Lock your wallet in your room with your jewelry!
 After being robbed, we grabbed a taxi and hightailed it back to our hotel.
 To our horror, the front desk barely raised an eyebrow and all those police outside are not there for you!
 We were told the tourist police headquarters was a 30 minute ride away and nothing would be done.
-I went upstairs washed the blood off my hands, had a drink and was glad I wasn't killed! over 2 years agoAnswered by C. Cole via WorldNomads.com
+I went upstairs washed the blood off my hands, had a drink and was glad I wasn't killed! about 3 years agoAnswered by C. Cole via WorldNomads.com